DanielJBailey/FreeCodeCamp--Algorithm-Solutions/README.md

 Write a function that splits an array (first argument) into groups the length of size (second argument) and returns them as a two-dimensional array.

+## Intermediate Algorithms

+### 1. Sum All Numbers in a Range
+We'll pass you an array of two numbers.
+Return the sum of those two numbers plus the sum of all the numbers between them.
+The lowest number will not always come first.